Kraymer/F-dotfiles/README.md

 Install
 -------

-- clone the repository : `git clone https://github.com/Kraymer/_dotfiles.git ~/`.
+- clone the repository : `git clone https://github.com/Kraymer/_dotfiles.git ~/`
-  *Important:* it must be located in your `$HOME` for .stowrc files to work as expected
+  *Important:* it must be located in your `$HOME` for *.stowrc* files to work as expected
 - `stow stow` first to install stow global ignore file

-- edit around and stow away
+Then, edit around and stow away!

 Files naming conventions
 ------------------------